lupyuen/zig-bl602-nuttx/README.md

 [LoRaMac.c](https://github.com/lupyuen/LoRaMac-node-nuttx/blob/master/src/mac/LoRaMac.c) compiles OK with Zig Compiler.

-TODO: Compile the other files in the LoRaWAN Library
+TODO: Compile the other files in the LoRaWAN Library with `build.zig`

 TODO: Test the LoRaWAN Library